markhj/php-tendency/README.md

 Okay, so what we've seen so far is pretty dull.
 But it's necessary to know it, to get to the fun part -- which we have finally reached.

-If the classes presented so far are the heart of _PHP Tendency_, then extensions are the brain, liver, kidney and spleen.
+If randomizers represent the heart of _PHP Tendency_, then extensions represent the brain, liver, kidney and spleen.
 _PHP Tendency_ makes only limited sense without them.

 ### The idea